X

 Woman standing with one hand covering her eye and a Snellen Eye Chart behind her

-The Snellen Chart
+How Vision Is Measured: The Snellen Chart

-Visual acuity is measured by the Snellen chart, which typically features 11 rows of capital letters.
-It starts with one large letter, and as the rows increase, the font size decreases.
-Vision is tested by looking at the chart from 20 feet away, a distance at which the eye can see while being relaxed.
-Then, you cover one eye while reading with the other eye.
+Vision is tested by looking at the chart from 20 feet away.
+You will cover one eye while reading with the other eye.
 Each line is coordinated with a vision level, ranging from 20/400 to 20/10.

 What Is 20/20 Vision?